fabilab/cell_atlas_approximations_disease_API/docs/source/index.rst

 API for disease cell atlas approximations
 ===============================================

-Cell Atlas Approximation (Disease) is a lightweight API designed for analyzing approximated single-cell transcriptomics data, using CellxGene Census as its initial data source.
-The API enables researchers to address complex biological questions across multiple organs, cell types, and disease conditions such as:
+Disease cell atlases are single-cell omics datasets that provide insights into diseased tissues across multiple organs and conditions.
+A disease `cell atlas approximation <https://chanzuckerberg.com/science/programs-resources/single-cell-biology/data-insights/light-and-scalable-statistical-approximations-of-cell-atlases>`_ is a lightweight, lossy compression of such a cell atlas, retaining key disease-specific information while reducing data size and complexity.
+This API, initially sourced from the CellxGene Census, enables researchers to explore cell type and gene expression data between disease states, sexes, and other conditions.
+It helps answer biological questions such as:

-- *What is the expression of a specific gene in a specific disease across all datasets?*
+- *What cell types are present in blood samples from adult patients with influenza across all datasets?*
-- *In COVID-19, what is the differential cell abundance of each cell type between normal and disease states?*
+- *How does the proportion of alveolar type 2 cells in the lung change between healthy individuals and those with COVID-19*
-- *What are the top 20 most differentially expressed genes in kidney disease?*
+- *What are the top 20 most differentially expressed genes in kidney-related disease?*

 Version
 -------